transdigiware/blockchain/security.md

 #### Firewall configuration
 {: #ibp-security-Kubernetes-network-firewall}

 If your configuration includes a network firewall, there are ports that need to be exposed to allow network traffic through.
 The following section describes how to find the ports that can be exposed and what they are for.
-If you are using {{site.data.keyword.cloud_notm}} Private, you need to ensure that the ports in the 'External port' column are exposed at your firewall all the way through to your cluster.

 ### Internet Ports
 {: #ibp-security-Kubernetes-ports}

 {{site.data.keyword.blockchainfull_notm}} Platform exposes certain ports associated with each node type that are used by client applications, for example, when sending transactions to peers or the ordering service.
 If you have configured a firewall, you will need to expose these ports in your network for the transactions to reach their destination and for the nodes to be able to respond to the requests. {{site.data.keyword.blockchainfull_notm}} Platform supports the `HTTPS` IP Security protocol.

-#### {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} ports
-{: #ibp-security-Kubernetes-ports-ic}

 | Port | Number | Description |
 |----------|---------|-------|